Nonlinear Unknown Input Observability and Unknown Input Reconstruction: The General Analytical Solution: Introduction

 Chapter \ref{ChapterSolutionCanonic} extends all the aforementioned novelties to the general (but still canonic) case.
 The solution is now Algorithm \ref{AlgoNonAbel}, while the solution introduced in \cite{SIAMbook}, is Algorithm \ref{AlgoBook}.
 The convergence criterion provided in \cite{SIAMbook}, which is based on the computation of the tensor $\mathcal{T}$, does not hold always\footnote{In this case, the book does not even provide the analogue of Equation (31) in \cite{TAC19}, i.e., the equation that characterizes the systems for which this criterion holds.
 It is erroneously said that the criterion always holds, with only the exception of the systems that meet the assumption of Lemma 8.11}.
 In this paper, we provide the convergence criterion that holds in all the cases.
 Again, instead of Algorithm \ref{AlgoBook}, we introduce a new algorithm (Algorithm \ref{AlgoNonAbel}), where the initialization step includes all the terms of Algorithm \ref{AlgoBook} that make the convergence criterion of Algorithm \ref{AlgoBook} non trivial.

 In chapter \ref{ChapterSolutionNonCanonic} we remove the assumption that the system is in canonical form with respect to its unknown inputs.
 This chapter provides the automatic procedure that, in a finite number of steps, provides all the observability properties.
-This automatic procedure uses iteratively Algorithm \ref{AlgoNonAbel} and it is Algorithm \ref{AlgoObsCodCompleted}.
+This automatic procedure uses iteratively Algorithm \ref{AlgoNonAbel} and it is Algorithm \ref{AlgoFull}.
 This new algorithm is a fundamental result, not presented in \cite{SIAMbook}.
 To this regard, note that the {\it Canonization} procedure introduced in Appendix C of \cite{SIAMbook} can fail.
 It is incomplete and there are systems that are not canonizable.
-Algorithm \ref{AlgoObsCodCompleted} is the complete and automatic solution of the unknown input observability problem in the most general case.
+Algorithm \ref{AlgoFull} is the complete and automatic solution of the unknown input observability problem in the most general case.
 Surprisingly, it is simpler than the procedure given in Appendix C of \cite{SIAMbook}.
-Chapter \ref{ChapterSolutionNonCanonic} provides all the theoretical foundation for the analytical derivation of Algorithm \ref{AlgoObsCodCompleted} and all the steps to prove its validity and generality.

-Chapter \ref{ChapterSolutionUIO} provides a compact presentation of the general analytical solution introduced in Chapter \ref{ChapterSolutionNonCanonic}.
-This chapter is written in order to make this solution usable by a non specialist user.
-Algorithm \ref{AlgoObsCodCompleted} is re-written to become Algorithm \ref{AlgoFull}, which is equivalent but easier to use.

 Chapter \ref{ChapterUIReconstruction} provides a fundamental result that regards a problem strongly related with the problem of state observability in the presence of unknown inputs.
 This is the problem of unknown input reconstruction.